buehler/dotnet-operator-sdk/docs/getting-started.md

 dotnet run
 ```

+This command builds and runs your operator project directly.
+It will connect to the Kubernetes cluster configured in your current `kubectl` context (usually found in `~/.kube/config`).
+The KubeOps runtime automatically attempts to install the CRD defined in your `Entities` project if it doesn't already exist.

 The operator will start, connect to your currently configured Kubernetes cluster (check `kubectl config current-context`), install the necessary CRD (`V1DemoEntity`), and begin watching for resources.

+> **Note:** After making changes to your entities or adding RBAC requirements (using `[EntityRbac]` attributes), you can generate the corresponding Kubernetes YAML manifests using the CLI:
+> *   `dotnet kubeops generate crd -o ./deployment` (Generates CRD files)
+> *   `dotnet kubeops generate operator -o ./deployment` (Generates RBAC - Role/ClusterRole, ServiceAccount, etc.)

 Congratulations!
 You've created and run your first basic KubeOps operator.